recruiterphp/recruiter/docs/recruiter-hooks.rst

 Recruiter Hooks
 =============================

-| E' possibile definire, nel proprio progetto, delle ``hook functions`` che verranno richiamate dal `Recruiter` in determinati momenti/stati.
+| It is possible to define, in your own project, ``hook functions`` that will be called by the `Recruiter` at specific moments/states.

-| Queste funzioni riceveranno come argomento un instanza del `Recruiter` e sono:
+| These functions will receive as argument an instance of the `Recruiter` and are:

 * recruiter_became_master
 * recruiter_stept_back